 Question 3: What steps will the firm take to foster and maintain its culture in a virtual setting?

 Firm culture is a big factor in choosing a firm, so you may want to ask what steps the firm is taking to foster and maintain its culture while everyone is working remotely.

 At Willkie we know our collaborative, friendly, open-door culture helps us attract and retain top talent, so when we moved to a virtual environment, we amplified our wellness programs, increased communication, and continued to foster frequent social interaction.

 We developed an online enrichment program called Engage@Willkie for members of the Willkie community and their families, which hosted activities such as children’s story time, fitness programs, baking, wine-tasting, arts and crafts, doing the NY Times crossword puzzle together, and virtual museum tours.
 Additionally, we host an ongoing speaker series featuring presentations on various relevant current topics, including racial injustice and stress management.
 Individual departments have also hosted virtual happy hours and trivia contests.
 Firm leadership sends regular, firmwide updates, and the Chairmen addressed the summer associates and hosted a Q&A session where no question was out of bounds.
 Willkie also holds regular open forums to brief attorneys and staff on firm happenings.

-Firms have been working remotely for more than eight months, and every day, there are new opportunities to rethink how to connect and engage with each other.
+Firms have been working remotely for many months now, and every day, there are new opportunities to rethink how to connect and engage with each other.
 Embrace the innovations, offer suggestions, engage in the summer associate experience, and ask questions.
 With a positive approach, you can contribute to the ever-changing world of BigLaw.